Bob Heise: New York Mets

 Heise was part of a proposed trade package along with Ed Kranepool and Amos Otis when the Mets attempted to acquire the Braves' Joe Torre who went to the St. Louis Cardinals for Orlando Cepeda instead.
 He spent 1969 playing shortstop for the triple A Tidewater Tides.
-He joined the Mets again that September, going 3-for-10 in four games, but was not part of the "Miracle Mets" post season roster.
+He joined the Mets once again that September, going 3-for-10 in four games, but was not added to the postseason roster.
 Heise was sent along with Jim Gosger from the Mets to the San Francisco Giants for Ray Sadecki and Dave Marshall on December 12, 1969.

 San Francisco Giants

 Heise enjoyed his first full season in the majors in 1970.
-He spent most of the season backing up Hal Lanier at short until an injury to fellow ex-Met Ron Hunt made him the starting second baseman for the month of September.
-Considering his limited playing time, Heise put up respectable numbers.
-His 22 runs batted in (RBI) was a career high, and came in just 154 at bats.
-On April 18, Heise went 3-for-5 with five RBI in a 16-9 victory over the Cincinnati Reds.
-On June 26, he hit his first career triple, and on June 30, he hit his only career home run off the San Diego Padres' Danny Coombs.
+He spent most of the season backing up Hal Lanier at short until an injury to Ron Hunt made him the starting second baseman for the month of September.
+That year, Heise got a career-high 22 runs batted in (RBI) over 154 at bats.
+He also hit his first career triple and only career home run, on June 25 and 30, respectively.